farezv/ipn-100x-engineer/README.md

 ## 🤖 AI-Assisted Development

-This project is designed to be enhanced using AI coding assistants.
-Try using:
+This project is designed to be enhanced using AI coding assistants such as Claude Code and agentic IDEs such as Cursor or Windsurf.
-- GitHub Copilot
-- Claude
-- ChatGPT
-- Cursor

-Ask your AI assistant to help with the workshop exercises!
+We will focus on using Claude Code in this workshop so use whichever IDE you're comfortable with to review/edit files manually.

 ## 📄 License